8BitCentral/MandelPrompt/README.md

  ----------------------------------------------------------------------------------------------------------------------------

  You can now also print a text file to desktop which contain the last rendered frame as an ASCII image.
+A .png file can also be dumped in v1.1 as well as a feature to disable rendering so that large .png files can be created.
  ![Fractal Zoom](https://github.com/user-attachments/assets/ac80eae6-e2a4-4372-a01d-9637065096b5)